nuitrcs/SQL_workshops/intermediate_sql.md

 This tutorial provided an overview of intermediate SQL.
 While this is a good place to start using SQL in real life, there are more things to learn!
 This tutorial draws from a longer [Introduction to databases workshop](https://github.com/nuitrcs/databases_workshop) taught by [Research Computing and Data Services at Northwestern University](https://www.it.northwestern.edu/departments/it-services-support/research/), as well as by this [resource guide](https://sites.northwestern.edu/researchcomputing/resource-guides/resource-guide-sql/) and ChatGPT.
 You can check them out to continue learning! 🧠💪

-One key aspect that this workshop didn't cover is how to connect to a database.
-We used [sql-practice.com](https://www.sql-practice.com/), which makes it very easy to run SQL in a web browser for an introductory workshop.
+One key aspect that this tutorial didn't cover is how to connect to a database.
+We used [sql-practice.com](https://www.sql-practice.com/), which makes it very easy to run SQL in a web browser for an introductory tutorial.
 But in research, you'll probably be connecting to a database from a programming language like R or Python.
 Here you can see [how to connect to a database using the `DBI` package in R](https://github.com/nuitrcs/databases_workshop/blob/master/r/r_databases.Rmd) and [how to connect to a database using the `psycopg2` package in Python](https://github.com/nuitrcs/databases_workshop/blob/master/python/postgresql_from_python.ipynb).
 If you are affiliated with Northwestern University and you run into a problem during your research, you can always [submit a consult request](https://services.northwestern.edu/TDClient/30/Portal/Requests/ServiceDet?ID=93).

 ## Answers to the exercises